EnigmaCurry/d.rymcg.tech/postgresql/README.md

 ### Examples with remote S3 backup:

-To configure a remote S3 backup, you simply need to configure the following environment variables in your .env file:
+To configure a remote S3 backup, you simply need to configure the following environment variables in your .env file.
+This information can all be entered by hand, when you run `make config`:

+You must provision the S3 endpoint and/or credentials beforehand, and then answer the questions to fill in the information for these
+variables:

  * `POSTGRES_PGBACKREST_S3_ENDPOINT` - the S3 endpoint domain name (eg. `s3.us-east-1.amazonaws.com`)
  * `POSTGRES_PGBACKREST_S3_REGION` - the S3 region name (eg.